hidayethuda/p-trigonometric-functions/README.md

 # p-trigonometric-functions
-Calculation of p-trigoneometric functions and their inverses defined on the elliptic plane
+A project focused on calculating p-trigonometric functions and their inverses defined on the elliptic plane.

+References:
+Harkin, A. A., & Harkin, J. B. (2004).
+Geometry of generalized complex numbers.
+Mathematics Magazine, 77(2), 118-129.